Simple Steps to Break Your Sugar Addiction

 So far we have just talked about oatmeal and cereal.
 What about all of the other foods we eat that contain sugar?
 Don’t we need to address all of those other foods if you are going to break your sugar addiction?

-What you can do is replace as much processed food as you can over time – one item at a time – with whole foods.
-By doing this slowly, you can make amazing changes to your health while simultaneously eliminating sugar.
+You can replace as much processed food as you can over time – one item at a time – with whole foods.
+By doing this slowly, you can make amazing health changes while eliminating sugar.

 But, what about the processed food that we refuse to give up?
 We all have vices.
 Mine happens to be a particular brand of really spicy hummus.
 I just prefer this one hummus to what I make myself.
 Perhaps I need to keep trying.